Improving Unsupervised Constituency Parsing via Maximizing Semantic Information: SemInfo: A Metric of Semantic Information Encoded in Constituent Structures

+Our bag-of-substrings model shares a parallel structure with the traditional bag-of-words model.
+As discussed in Section~\ref{sec:background}, the bag-of-words model can model the word-topic information using the PWI metric.
+Exploiting the structural parallelism, we can apply the PWI metric to our bag-of-substrings model to estimate the information between substrings and sentence semantics (Equation~\ref{eq:substring-semantics-info}).

-Our bag-of-substrings model is based on the paraphrasing model $P(x^p|Sem(x))$ shown in Figure~\ref{fig:paraphraser}.
+The bag-of-substrings model is based on the paraphrasing model $P(x^p|Sem(x))$ shown in Figure~\ref{fig:paraphraser}.
 The paraphrasing model takes a source sentence $x$ as input, internally analyzes its semantics $Sem(x)$, and generates a paraphrase $x^p$.
 We can repeatedly sample from the process, collecting a paraphrase set $\sX^p=\{x^p_1, x^p_2,...\}$.
-To estimate the semantic information for substrings of $x$, we examine how often these substrings are regenerated by the paraphrasing model.
-Specifically, if a substring $s$ from $x$ is regenerated in any paraphrase $x^p_i$, we consider $s$ to be generated by $Sem(x)$.
-We then define a bag-of-substrings representation of $Sem(x)$ by aggregating the regeneration observations across $\sX^p$.

-We apply the PWI metric to quantify the substring-semantics information $I(s, Sem(x))$ between $s$ and $Sem(x)$, leveraging the similarity between our bag-of-substrings model and the traditional bag-of-words model.
-To facilitate the PWI calculation (Equation~\ref{eq:substring-semantics-info}), we define two components: $P(s|Sem(x))$, the substring generation probability, and $\log\frac{P(Sem(x)|s)}{P(Sem(x))}$, the piecewise mutual information between $s$ and $Sem(x)$.
-Following standard practices in bag-of-words models \citep{Aizawa_2003, Blei_lda}, we assume that sentences in the corpus $\gD$ are equally likely and each represents distinct semantics.
-The two assumptions yield an empirical distribution $P(Sem(x))=\frac{1}{\gD}$, where $|\gD|$ is the size of the corpus.
+We define the bag-of-substrings model by examining whether a substring $s$ of $x$ appears in $\sX^p$.
+We consider the appearance of $s$ in $\sX^p$ as $s$ being generated by the bag-of-substrings model.
+The generation modeling establishes a relationship between the semantics $Sem(x)$ and the substring $s$, which we will use to estimate the substring-semantic information.